Game Engines

 UnrealEngine Biped

-you a lot of things for free.
-For example you could just create the Biped Control Rig without much effort.
+you a lot of things for free, for example you could just create the Biped Control Rig without much effort.

 Limitations